 Tip #1: Use the Zone AF focus point.

-The EOS RP does not quite have the mind blowing tracking abilities of the newer RF cameras like the EOS R5, R6, and upcoming EOS R3.
-What it does have however is still a accurate and reliable focusing system based on Canon’s Dual Pixel AF.
+The EOS RP does not quite have the mind-blowing tracking abilities of the newer RF cameras like the EOS R5, R6, and the EOS R3.
+What it does have however is still an accurate and reliable focusing system based on Canon’s Dual Pixel AF.
 However, the best results come from using the Zone AF focus mode.
 If you are having problems using the smaller focus boxes it might be a good idea to try this mode instead.

 Tip #2: Use the touch & drag AF point selection.